cubefs/cubefs/README.md

 ### Add labels to Kubernetes node

-You should tag each Kubernetes node with the appropriate labels accorindly for server node and CSI node of CubeFS.
+You should tag each Kubernetes node with the appropriate labels accordingly for server node and CSI node of CubeFS.

 ```
 kubectl label node <nodename> cubefs-master=enabled